 Once an NDA or marketing authorization application outside the United States is approved, the product covered thereby becomes a "listed drug" that can, in turn, be cited by potential competitors in support of approval of an ANDA in the United States.
 Agency regulations and other applicable regulations and policies provide incentives to manufacturers to create modified, non-infringing versions of a drug to facilitate the approval of an ANDA or other application for generic substitutes in the United States and in nearly every pharmaceutical market around the world.
-Numerous companies like Mylan N.V., Hikma/Vectura partnership, Novartis' Sandoz division and Teva have publicly stated their intentions to bring generic forms of the ICS/LABA drug Advair®, when certain patents covering the Advair® delivery device expired in 2016.
-In general, these manufactures are required to conduct a restricted number of clinical efficacy, pharmacokinetic and device studies to demonstrate equivalence to Advair, per FDA's September 2013 draft guidance document.
+Numerous companies have brought to market generic forms of the ICS/LABA drug Advair® since certain patents covering the Advair® delivery device expired in 2016.
+In general, these manufactures are required to conduct a number of clinical efficacy, pharmacokinetic and device studies to demonstrate equivalence to Advair, per FDA's September 2013 draft guidance document.
 These studies are designed to demonstrate that the generic product has the same active ingredient(s), dosage form, strength, exposure and clinical efficacy as the branded product.
 These generic equivalents, which must meet the same exacting quality standards as branded products, may be significantly less costly to bring to market, and companies that produce generic equivalents are generally able to offer their products at lower prices.
 Thus, after the introduction of a generic competitor, a significant percentage of the sales of any branded product and products that may compete with such branded product is typically lost to the generic product.

-In January 2019, Mylan announced that the FDA approved WixelaTM InhuTM (fluticasone propionate and salmeterol inhalation powder, USP), the first generic of ADVAIR DISKUS®.
-In that same month, Teva announced that the FDA approved two of their products for adolescent and adult patients with asthma, one of which is AirDuoTM RespiClick® (fluticasone propionate and salmeterol inhalation powder), a non-AB substitutable generic version of Advair®.
+In January 2019, Mylan announced that the FDA approved WixelaTM InhuTM (fluticasone propionate and salmeterol inhalation powder, USP), the first generic of ADVAIR DISKUS[®].
+In that same month, Teva announced that the FDA approved two of their products for adolescent and adult patients with asthma, one of which is AirDuoTM RespiClick[®] (fluticasone propionate and salmeterol inhalation powder), a non-AB substitutable generic version of Advair[®].
 In January 2020, Astra Zeneca launched an authorized generic version of Symbicort.
-In December 2020, Hikma/Vectura announced that it received FDA approval and launched its generic version of GSK's Advair Diskus®.
+In December 2020, Hikma/Vectura announced that it received FDA approval and launched its generic version of GSK's Advair Diskus[®].

 In April 2016, the FDA issued draft guidance documents covering Fluticasone Furoate/Vilanterol Trifenatate (FF/VI), the active ingredients used in RELVAR®/BREO® ELLIPTA®.
-Accordingly, introduction of generic products that compete against ICS/LABA products, like RELVAR®/BREO® ELLIPTA®, would materially adversely impact our future royalty revenue, profitability and cash flows.
+Introduction of generic products that compete against ICS/LABA products, like RELVAR®/BREO® ELLIPTA®, would materially adversely impact our future royalty revenue, profitability and cash flows.
 We cannot yet ascertain what impact these generic products and any future approved generic products will have on any sales of RELVAR®/BREO® ELLIPTA® or ANORO® ELLIPTA®, or TRELEGY® ELLIPTA®, if approved.